monktastic/no-more-contempt/scratch/endless-summary.md

 Contempt is _only ever_ an excuse to justify cruelty.
 We are hoping to provoke our target into behavior that will prove that they deserve our contempt and more.
 You see, the more contempt that other people deserve, the easier it becomes to use them as justifications for our own self-serving agendas without realizing that we are doing so.
 This is the _only_ reason you ever see anyone as fundamentally defective; intrinsically inferior.

-The way this works is fascinating.
-The deepest part of us knows that we are not _fundamentally_ better than anyone, including the "bad people."
-By pretending that we are, we are telegraphing our own self-deception to them, which causes them to instinctively recognize the darkness in us, thus giving their self-deception an easy excuse to justify itself.
-It is like a secret handshake between our darkness and theirs.
-We may be enemies on the surface, but under the covers, our darkness is secretly allied.